olastor/age-plugin-fido2-hmac/README.md

 - the length of recipient/identity strings **can increase dramatically** by using a different algorithm.

 The default (in most cases) is "es256", which should provide the smallest recipient/identity strings.

+### Multiple keys

+If you have multiple keys (if you are running under Windows 11 you have at least a default `windows://hello` key), you can specify the one you prefer setting the `FIDO2_TOKEN` environment variable with the value ypu get from `fido2-token -L`.

+### Notes for runnng under Windows

+Under Windows you have to run the commands as an administrator.

 ## Testing